Executive Judgment 443rd Prison Filter Project – Mongolia

 Water Charity funds will be used to purchase the barrels and piping for all 3 filters.

-One local community member has volunteered to be lead engineer/teacher on the project.
+One local community member has volunteered to be the lead engineer/teacher on the project.
 He will work with the prisoners to construct these filters.
 All work will be supervised by prison officials and Peace Corps Volunteers in coordination with the Khuvsgul Province Health Department.

 97 men residing in the prison and 70 workers employed by the prison system will benefit from the project.